mkratky/docparser/README.md

       Description: docs-fn-policy
       Choose: Show manual editor
       Copy paste the policies:
-        Allow dynamic-group docs-fn-dyngroup to manage objects in compartment ##COMPARTMENT_NAME## Allow service cloudEvents to use functions-family in compartment ##COMPARTMENT_NAME## where you need to replace the value ##COMPARTMENT_NAME## with your compartment name
+        Allow service cloudEvents to use functions-family in compartment ##COMPARTMENT_NAME## Allow dynamic-group docs-fn-dyngroup to manage objects in compartment ##COMPARTMENT_NAME## Allow dynamic-group docs-fn-dyngroup to inspect streams in compartment ##COMPARTMENT_NAME## Allow dynamic-group docs-fn-dyngroup to use stream-push in compartment ##COMPARTMENT_NAME## where you need to replace the value ##COMPARTMENT_NAME## with your compartment name

 ## Step 7: Running the application